Skufu/RSS/README.md

 </div>

-A powerful command-line RSS feed aggregator that helps you stay updated with your favorite content sources from the comfort of your terminal.
+A command-line RSS feed aggregator that helps you stay updated with your favorite content sources from your terminal.

 ## Features